codio-templates/guides-assessments-demo/.guides/content/More-autograding-examples-703a.md

-The examples on the following pages show variations on the Advanced Assessment method.
+The examples on the following pages show variations on the advanced assessment method.